jjlin526/AWS-Services/AWS-Service-Interactions.md

 3. Jennier's company is a startup.
 They created a social network for entrepreneurs with a web and mobile app.
 Jennifer has a set of tasks she needs to run on AWS each day to generate reports.
 What interaction method would Jennifer use for this use case?

-* Command Line Interface (CLI -- i.e. custom script) - or SDK for automation (back it into a custom application using one of the support programming languages)
+* Command Line Interface (CLI -- i.e. custom script) - or SDK for automation (bake it into a custom application using one of the support programming languages)